ThunderE75/mpv-scripts/README.md

 # MPV Scripts

+This repository contains my MPV Configs, Scripts & Keybinds.
+This was setup on Windows 11, so some changes might be necessary (Like file paths & cli commands) to make it work on Linux/MacOS.

 ## Script Breakdown

 - [autoload](./scripts/autoload.lua) - [[source]()] - This script automatically loads playlist entries before and after the currently played file.